loki3/flexagonator/custom/explore.md

 it will continue to preserve that pat structure, so it will only travel between other states in the same group.
 Thus, it will have to eventually return to the original state, forming a cycle.
-Since most flex sequences don't cycle, this is simple way to find cyclic sequences.
+Since most flex sequences don't cycle, this is a simple way to find cyclic sequences.
 (See the _Structure Preservation Theorem_ in
 [The Secret World of Flexagons](https://loki3.github.io/flex/secret.html) for more background on this result.)